 - The location of the cellular tower relative to your location

-- Local terrain - mountains and valleys
+- Local terrain - mountains, valleys and even trees

 - Nearby buildings